Installing tinymash

 This document covers the normal way to install tinymash on a server.

-tinymash is a flat-file CMS and publishing platform for PHP 8.4+.
+tinymash is a flat-file CMS and publishing platform for PHP 8.4.1+.
 It does not need a database server, but it does need a working PHP runtime, a web server pointed at public/, and writable runtime directories.
+The current development line is also smoke-tested with PHP 8.5.x.

 The usual production path is: